flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 By the way, you may notice that the list of transformations does not mention **perspective**, despite its presence in the example game, F-Zero [@fig-fzero_mode7].
 This effect is achieved by adjusting the rotation matrix at each HDMA call, creating a pseudo-3D effect in the process.
 This should give you an idea of just how versatile the S-PPU truly is!

-Finally, due to the use of affine transformations, it is no longer useful to fetch adjacent pixels from VRAM.
+Finally, due to the use of affine transformations, it is no longer beneficial to fetch adjacent pixels from VRAM.
 So, to maintain acceptable bandwidth, the memory map is restructured in a way that benefits the new pipeline.
 Thus, the first VRAM chip stores the **Tilemap** (where tiles are referenced), while the second stores the **Tileset** (where tiles are stored).
 Considering entries in both tables are 8 bits long, this setup allows the PPU 1 to retrieve references and tiles in a single cycle.

 #### Generous circuits